redhat-best-practices-for-k8s/test-network-function/README.md

 given the label `test-network-function.com/skip_connectivity_tests` to exclude it from those tests.
 The label value is not important, only its presence.
 Equivalent to `excludeContainersFromConnectivityTests` in the config file.

-If label based discovery is not sufficient, this section can be manually populated as shown in the commented part of the [sample config](test-network-function/tnf_config.yml).
-However, instrusive tests need to be skipped ([see here](#disable-intrusive-tests)) for a reliable test result.

 #### operators